top of page

 1. Lake Lugano – I love the blend of Italian charm and Swiss organization.

-2. Lake Geneva – There’s always something happening around Lake Geneva, making it lively and exciting.
+2. Lake Geneva – There’s always something happening, making it lively and exciting.

-3. Lake Silvaplana – While the lake is small, the Engadine region, where it’s located, offers plenty of activities, from hiking and biking to relaxing.
+3. Lake Silvaplana – While small, the Engadine region offers plenty of activities.

-4. Lake Lucerne – For many, it’s the number one choice, but for me, it ranks fourth—I’m not entirely sure why.
+4. Lake Lucerne – For many, it’s the number one choice, but for me, it ranks fourth.

-5. Lake Brienz – It’s beautiful but often crowded with mainstream tourists.
+5. Lake Brienz – Beautiful but often crowded with mainstream tourists.

-6. Walensee – Perfect for a day trip, but it might be challenging to spend a week or a long weekend here.
+6. Walensee – Perfect for day trips, but challenging to spend a longer duration.

 Summertime in Switzerland logo